UKHO/docs/docs/quality-assurance/test-tooling.md

 |Jmeter|Load test functional behaviour and measure performance|https://jmeter.apache.org/||
 |REST-assured|Testing and validating REST services|http://rest-assured.io/||
 |swagger-request-validator|A Java library for validating request/responses against a OpenAPI / Swagger specification|https://bitbucket.org/atlassian/swagger-request-validator||

+# Browser Automation - what tools to use?
+This section will cover the browser automation tools we use at the UKHO and the recommended uses for each one.

+## Selenium
+Selenium details to go here...

+## Cypress
+Cypress details to go here...

+## Playwright
+Playwright details to go here...